top of page

 The adjective 'preposterous' has its roots in Latin, originating from the word 'praeposterus,' which is a combination of 'prae,' meaning 'before,' and 'posterus,' meaning 'coming after.'
 In its original Latin usage, 'praeposterus' referred to something that was inverted or contrary to the natural or expected order of things, similar to putting the cart before the horse.
 Over time, this notion of absurdity and illogicality became associated with the term, and 'preposterous' emerged in the English language to describe ideas, actions, or statements that are so utterly absurd, illogical, or contrary to reason that they are difficult to take seriously.
 The etymology of 'preposterous' highlights its historical connection to concepts of reversed or inverted order, emphasizing the extremity of its absurdity.

-Quiz: Find the meaning of preposterous
+Quiz: Find the meaning of the adjective preposterous:

 Try Again!